Frequently Asked Questions

 Application Instructions and Deadline

-In 2020, TSF will be awarding 3-4 grants to applicants.
+In 2020, TSF will be awarding up to grants to applicants.
 Interested applicants should provide a two-page summary of their project.

 Please be sure to include budget information (funding secured & requested), a list of personnel, and a CV.

-Applications are due via email by April 30, 2020.
-The TSF grant committee will review all applications by May 25, 2020.
+Applications are to be submitted using the form below by August 31, 2020.
+The TSF grant committee will review all applications by September 25, 2020.

 For more information and/or application instructions, please email email@example.com